 In developing floodplain management ordinances, participating communities must meet or exceed the regulatory standards issued by FEMA.

-In October 2011, DCR developed the document Guidance for Local Floodplain Ordinances in Virginia.
+In February 2014, DCR developed the document Guidance for Local Floodplain Ordinances in Virginia.
 It contains reference information to help communities satisfy the minimum requirements, suggestions for higher standards and a model ordinance that a community can customize.
-The model ordinance addresses the SFHAs that might be on a community’s FIRM and complies with 2011 NFIP requirements.
+The model ordinance addresses the SFHAs that might be on a community’s FIRM and complies with NFIP requirements.
 A community can customize the model by “plugging in” the community name, administrator title, FIRM date, etc., and the community’s adopted ordinance will be in compliance with the NFIP requirements.
+DCR can help localities with the process.